Alabama Shakes: 2012–2014: Boys & Girls and mainstream success

-Sound & Color (2015–2018)
+2015–2018: Sound & Color

 The band began recording their second album in late 2013.
 They spent over a year in the studio, with no clear end-goal, as they had not written any new songs due to their exhaustive touring schedule.

 The group's second studio album, Sound & Color, was released on April 21, 2015.
 It debuted at number one on the Billboard 200 in the US, making it the band's first number one album.
 The record's lead single, "Don't Wanna Fight", was a number two hit on the Adult Alternative Songs chart.
 The album eventually earned three Grammy Awards, including Best Alternative Music Album.

-The band played for the VMworld 2015 Party at ATT park in San Francisco on September 2, 2015 and Barclays British Summer Time in Hyde Park, London on July 8, 2016.
+The band played for the VMworld 2015 Party at AT&T Park in San Francisco on September 2, 2015, and British Summer Time in Hyde Park, London on July 8, 2016.

 In 2018, the band won the Grammy Award for Best American Roots Performance for their rendition of "Killer Diller Blue" in the film The American Epic Sessions, which was directed by Bernard MacMahon.
 They recorded the song live on the restored first electrical sound recording system from the 1920s.

-Hiatus (2018–present)
+2018–2024: Hiatus, solo careers and Steve Johnson's arrest

-In 2018, the band went on hiatus due to Howard's focus on her solo project Jaime, which led to a solo tour in 2019.
-In June 2020, guitarist Heath Fogg released his debut solo project under the name Sun on Shade.
+In 2018, the band went on hiatus to allow Howard to focus on her debut solo album, Jaime, which was released to critical acclaim in 2019.
+The following year, in June 2020, guitarist Fogg released his debut solo project under the name Sun on Shade.

 In March 2020, drummer Steve Johnson pleaded guilty to domestic violence, harassment and stalking in relation to his ex-wife, following their divorce after three and a half years of marriage.
 He received a one-year suspended prison sentence and 24 months' probation.
 On March 24, 2021, Johnson was arrested on suspicion of child abuse and was subsequently indicted by a grand jury on charges of "wilful torture, wilful abuse, and cruelly beating or otherwise wilfully maltreating a child under the age of 18."
-He has been released on bail.
-The charge was dismissed in December 2021.
+He was released on bail.
+The charge was later dismissed in December 2021.

+In February 2024, Howard released her second solo album, What Now, to widespread critical acclaim.
+The album placed highly on several end-of-year critics lists and was supported by extensive touring, including performances at Coachella, Glastonbury Festival and Bonnaroo Festival.